AGENCY DESCRIPTION

 - Continue development of capital projects aimed to address long-term issues in water and sewer management.

-- Continue to address the consent decrees with the Maryland Department of the Environment (MDE) related to the Potomac Water Filtration Plant and the Trunk Sewer Reconstruction Program.
+- Continue to address the consent decrees related to the Potomac Water Filtration Plant to allow WSSC Water to meet new discharge limitations.

 SPENDING CONTROL LIMITS

 While the spending limits technically apply only to the first year of the six-year program, the purpose of the limits includes controlling debt, debt service, and rate increases over the longer term.
-The FY23 spending control limits adopted by the Montgomery County Council are shown below with their outyear projections.
-For FY23, while WSSC Water proposed a 9% rate increase and the County Executive recommended a 7% increase, the Montgomery and Prince George's County Councils set a 6.5% rate increase.
+The FY27 spending control limits adopted by the Montgomery County Council are shown below with their outyear projections.
+For FY27, while WSSC Water presented scenarios for both 6.0 and 7.0 percent base case rate increases and the County Executive recommended a 7.0 percent increase, the Montgomery County Council adopted a limit of 6.0 percent increase and the Prince George's County Council adopted a limit of a 5.0 percent rate increase.

-The chart below list the various spending control limits for FY23 and outyear projections for FY24-28.
+The chart below lists the various spending control limits for FY27 and outyear projections for FY28-32.

 WSSC WATER'S LEVEL OF BONDED INDEBTEDNESS